 Mariager Fjord is Denmark’s longest fjord with a beautiful diverse landscape.
 It winds through scenic green hills from the town of Hobro in the West to the ocean Kattegat in the East where the hotel is located.

 Each hotel room is a cabin high up in the trees.
 The nine cabins can host up to four sleeping guests and encloses a tree which grows up through the middle.
-The different levels gives the impression that you continue to ‘climb’ the tree when going to the mezzanine or roof terrace.
-In all directions scenic views of the forest is framed by tall or long panoramic windows.
+The access to the roof terrace gives the impression that you continue to ‘climb’ the tree to reach the canopy.
+In all directions scenic views of the forest are framed by panoramic windows.

 More information about the project on www.lovtag.dk